OpenAI’s bot handily beat a team of professional Dota players

 After handily besting members of the audience in a warmup round, OpenAI Five got down to business with a five-person team of four Dota 2 players — Ben “Merlini” Wu, William “Blitz” Lee, David “MoonMeander” Tan, and Ioannis “Fogged” Lucas — and play-by-play commentator Austin “Capitalist” Walsh.

 In the first of the two matches, Open AI Five started and finished strongly, managing to prevent its human opponents from destroying any of its defensive towers.
 The second match was a tad less one-sided — the humans took out one of OpenAI Five’s towers — but the AI emerged victorious nonetheless.

+Both matches ended in under half an hour, compared to the 30-40 minutes an evenly-matched Dota game generally takes.

 Only in the third match did the human players eke out a victory.

 Today has been an emotional ride.
 Moment of panic after Five declared such high win probabilities.
 But seems like those predictions were warranted.
 Extremely proud of the OpenAI team and very excited to continue improving the system as we prepare for The International.